learn-co-curriculum/node-non-blocking-observer/README.md

 ## Overview

 You've learned that you can use modules and the callback patterns to mitigate some of the issues of the callback hell.
 However, there are other ways to organize your asynchronous code.
-The problem with callback even in modules is that there is only one type of the event, i.e., end result.
+The problem with callbacks, even in modules, is that there is only one type of the event, i.e., an end result.
 We cannot trigger some intermittent logic.
-Also we cannot specify multiple callbacks (unless we pass multiple arguments or an array of callback which is hard to comprehend).
+Also we cannot specify multiple callbacks (unless we pass multiple arguments or an array of callbacks which is hard to comprehend).
 We cannot easily tell the system to execute the callback just once if we have multiple places where that callback is called.

 This lesson will cover the observer pattern implemented by event emitters.
-It's cornerstone to the Node, because it's use in many core modules as well as many npm modules (so called userland).
+It's cornerstone to Node, because of it's use in many core modules as well as many npm modules (so called userland).
 Knowing this pattern will help you to use the modules.
 In addition, you'll be able to write your own modules/classes with this pattern.
 Also, in this code-along lesson you will see how to build a web crawler.
 It will take a URL and save the HTTP response into a file.

 ## Objectives

-1. Describe event emitter pattern
+1. Explain the event emitter pattern
 1. Implement an event emitter (inheriting from the base class with util.inherits)
-1. Observe the event emitter pattern in most of Node core modules
 1. Describe about some of the event from http module
 1. Describe how to parse the information from the response